eabz/password-generator/README.md

 # Easy to remember and readable password generator

-This library contains a simple program to generate simple passwords.

-This code is based and ported to rust from the password generator created by Christian Haensel and modified by Josh Hartman found in https://www.warpconduit.net/password-generator/
+This code is based on and ported to Rust from the password generator created by Christian Haensel and modified by Josh Hartman, which can be found at https://www.warpconduit.net/password-generator/.

 ## Requirements